 Lucy and Edmund Pevensie return to Narnia with their cousin Eustace where they meet up with Prince Caspian for a trip across the sea aboard the royal ship The Dawn Treader.
+Along the way the...
+Read allLucy and Edmund Pevensie return to Narnia with their cousin Eustace where they meet up with Prince Caspian for a trip across the sea aboard the royal ship The Dawn Treader.
+Along the way they encounter dragons, dwarves, merfolk, and a band of lost warriors before reaching the edg...
+Read allLucy and Edmund Pevensie return to Narnia with their cousin Eustace where they meet up with Prince Caspian for a trip across the sea aboard the royal ship The Dawn Treader.
 Along the way they encounter dragons, dwarves, merfolk, and a band of lost warriors before reaching the edge of the world.

 A brief history, for those who aren't familiar with the series.
 Narnia is a mystical kingdom in a magical world that can only be reached when it is of the greatest need.
 It is watched over by Aslan the Lion, who comes and goes as he pleases but always chooses champions who can protect Narnia in the face of evil.
 In the first movie, two brothers and two sisters from our world are brought to Narnia to overthrow a terrifying Witch-Queen.
 In the second, they help a young prince named Caspian ascend to the throne that his uncle had usurped.
 While only adolescents in our world, in Narnia these four young men and women had become great heroes, kings and queens of legend.